runxiyu/lbmk/README.md

     such as the Video BIOS or Intel's *Management Engine*.
 However, a lot of dedicated and talented individuals in coreboot work hard to replace these blobs whenever possible.
--   *Support as much hardware as possible!* osboot supports less hardware than coreboot, because most systems from coreboot still require certain proprietary software to work properly. osboot is an attempt to support as much hardware as possible, without any proprietary software.
+-   *Support as much hardware as possible!* Libreboot supports less hardware than coreboot, because most systems from coreboot still require certain proprietary software to work properly.
+Libreboot is an attempt to support as much hardware as possible, without any proprietary software.
 -   *Make coreboot easy to use*.
 Coreboot is notoriously difficult